Entertain

 Conclusion

-You are more than just an architect who draws buildings.
+But you're more than just an architect who designs buildings.

 .